Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**javaScript Testing**</U>

 [JSHint](https://jshint.com/) was used to check the functionality of the javaScript code.
 No significant issues recorded.
-The JQuery declarations were not recognoised and shown as undefined variables as jShint only reads core javaScript.
+The JQuery declarations were not recognoised and shown as undefined variables.
+The reason for this is jShint only reads core javaScript.

 ![JShint testing](assets/images/js-hint-image.png)
 <br>